 Many series books recount the life of a character growing up over a sequence of titles, offering a strong sense of clear progression.
 Readers, however, may encounter this series out of order, or they may encounter numerous adapted versions of a story.
-Either way, they have to decide their own interpretive priorities.
+Either way, they have to decide their own interpretative priorities.

 Copyright: Margaret Mackey, 2020.
 This work is licensed under a Creative Commons Attribution 4.0 International License (Creative Commons BY 4.0), which allows the user to share, copy and redistribute the material in any medium or format and adapt, remix, transform and build upon the material for any purpose, even commercially, PROVIDED the Licensor is given attribution in accordance with the terms and conditions of the CC BY 4.0.